Ebonsignori/Operating-Systems-Fall-2018/lecture_5 (8-30)/README.md

 ## Interpreter
-Creates object module for one statement rather than entire program, and repeat for each statement.
-I.e. One statement at a time rather than entire program.
+Creates object module for one statement rather than entire program, and repeats for each statement.
+I.e. Processes one statement at a time rather than the entire program as the compiler would.

 ## Java Compiler
-Can be interpreter or compiler.
+Can be interpreter or compiled.

 ### Compiler
 Creates a load module in bytecode rather than machine language.
-Then those bytes are converted to machine language of local machine using JVM, then executed.
+Then those bytes are converted to machine language of local machine using the JVM, then executed.